Fault claims and no-claims bonuses

 If there’s been a misunderstanding or confusion about the policy, we’ll look at its terms.
 We’ll check whether the information was clearly explained to you when the policy was sold, and how clear the sales process was.

-Here’s a bit more detail on what we look at for specific complaints:
+Here’s a bit more detail on what we look at for specific types of complaint:

 -